 Artists and Academics Discuss Climate Change

-A group of artists and academics came together in the first of a series of climate change conversations to mull how art can impact climate change policy.
+A group of artists and academics came together in the first of a series of climate change conversations to examine how art can impact policy.

 This event is part of the Ocean Filibuster: Art and Action series—a semester of art and activism, science and storytelling—building to the Connecticut premiere performances of PearlDamour’s “Ocean Filibuster” in the CFA Theater from Thursday, May 4 through Saturday, May 6, 2023.
 For more information and related events, please visit www.wesleyan.edu/cfa/ocean.